Thomas Willis: Life

-He and Petty were among of the physicians involved in treating Anne Greene, a woman who survived her own hanging and was pardoned because her survival was widely held to be an act of divine intervention.
+He and Petty were among the physicians involved in treating Anne Greene, a woman who survived her own hanging and was pardoned because her survival was widely held to be an act of divine intervention.
 The event was widely written about at the time, and helped to build Willis's career and reputation.

 Willis lived on Merton Street, Oxford, from 1657 to 1667.
 In 1656 and 1659 he published two significant medical works, De Fermentatione and De Febribus.
 These were followed by the 1664 volume on the brain, which was a record of collaborative experimental work.
 From 1660 until his death, he was Sedleian Professor of Natural Philosophy at Oxford.
 At the time of the formation of the Royal Society of London, he was on the 1660 list of priority candidates, and became a Fellow in 1661.
 Henry Stubbe became a polemical opponent of the Society, and used his knowledge of Willis's earlier work before 1660 to belittle some of the claims made by its proponents.

 Willis later worked as a physician in Westminster, London, this coming about after he treated Gilbert Sheldon in 1666.
 He had a successful medical practice, in which he applied both his understanding of anatomy and known remedies, attempting to integrate the two; he mixed both iatrochemical and mechanical views.
 According to Noga Arikha:

 Among his patients was the philosopher Anne Conway, with whom he had intimate relations, but although he was consulted, Willis failed to relieve her headaches.

 Willis is mentioned in John Aubrey's Brief Lives; their families became linked generations later through the marriage of Aubrey's distant cousin Sir John Aubrey, 6th Baronet of Llantrithyd to Martha Catherine Carter, the grand-niece of Sir William Willys, 6th Baronet of Fen Ditton.